paulramsey/stylesearch-alloydb-ai-demo/README.md

         ``` bash
         terraform apply
         ```

+        > NOTE: If you get an error like the following, please run `terraform apply` again. `Error creating Secret: googleapi: Error 403: Secret Manager API has not been used in project before or it is disabled.`

 1. The Terraform output (`demo_app_url`) will include a link to the deployed Cloud Run service that hosts the demo UI.
 Navigate to this url in your browser.